 By contrast, Daniel Ford grew up in a United States mired by the Great Depression.
 Europe's agony was America's windfall!
-Dan went from hardscrabble poverty to a college degree and a fellowship that took him to the English university where Basia was also a student.
+He went from hardscrabble poverty to a college degree and a fellowship that took him to the English university where Basia was also a student.
 This is the story of their meeting, their travels, and their parting.
 It is, promises the author, both a love story and a history lesson, and one you will never forget.

 Poland's Daughter: How I Met Basia, Hitchhiked to Italy, and Learned About Love, War, and Exile is available as an e-book for Amazon's Kindle reader, the Barnes & Noble Nook, the iPad at the Apple iBookstore, and the Kobo reader.
 The trade paperback is stocked by Amazon stores in the U.S. and Europe, at Barnes & Noble, and from the Book Depository (which ships the book worldwide for just a few dollars over retail price).

 Go here for more about the research that went into this book.